APCSA-Turin/final-project-chenzhil1/Walkthrough.md

 \-It also generate the random event of user forgot to bring something \
 \-It sets all items brought to true when the user decides to check the bag

+    public String checkLateSchool()
+\-This method is used to compare user's arrival time with school start time \
+\-It returns a String telling the users if they are late or not

+    public String weatherEvent()
+\-This method will check current weather based on data from the Weather class \
+\-Then the program will return the result of the weather with what the user has

     public int getAge()
     public String getDate()
     public String getTime()